reiniergs/firestore-ts-client-builder/packages/builder/README.md

 ## Things to do in your project

-1. Execute the script prior to building or starting your application:
+1. Execute the script prior to building, linting or starting your application:

     ```js
         "scripts": {
           "start": "yarn generate-data-layer && react-scripts start",
           "build": "yarn generate-data-layer && react-scripts build",
+          "lint": "yarn generate-data-layer && eslint src",
           "generate-data-layer": "node scripts/generateDataLayer.js",
         },
     ```

     This script generates a typed Firestore client data layer that is ready for use in your TypeScript React application.
-It's important to execute this script before building or starting your application to ensure that your data layer is up-to-date.
+It's important to execute this script before building, linting or starting your application to ensure that your data layer is up-to-date.

 2. Add the data layer folder path (`src/data`) to your `.eslintignore` and `.gitignore` files.
 This ensures that the generated data layer code is not included in your linting and version control processes.